An easy soft pumpkin muffin recipe with a crumb topping and vanilla glaze. These pumpkin crumb muffins are perfect for a fall breakfast or dessert!

 - Remove the crumb topping from the refrigerator and evenly sprinkle it on top.

-- Bake at 350°F for 20-25 minutes or until a toothpick inserted into the center of the muffins comes out clean.
+- Bake for 20 to 25 minutes or until a toothpick inserted into the center of the muffins comes out clean.

 - Remove from the oven and allow to cool for 5 minutes in the pan, then remove the muffins from the pan and transfer to a wire rack to finish cooling.